Today's Articles

 *On this date, we recall the birth of Andrew "Rube" Foster in 1879.
 He was a Black baseball player and manager.

 He played for the St. Paul Colored Gophers.
 Rube Foster's keen mind and ability to handle men naturally lent itself to achieving the next step.
-He became player-manager of the Leland Giants in 1907, and immediately they became the best team in Black baseball.
-A dynasty was born three years later when Chicago American Giants remained dominant until Foster departed from baseball.
+He became player-manager of the Leland Giants in 1907, and they became the best team in Black baseball.
+A dynasty was born three years later when the Chicago American Giants remained dominant until Foster departed from baseball.
 With the Giants, he molded players to fit his "racehorse" style of play.
 Only the 1916 Indianapolis ABCs could break his monopoly in the West, as the American Giants won all other recorded championships from 1910 through 1922.

 After establishing the black baseball team, Foster organized the Negro National League and oversaw its development, ensuring it was maintained as a first-class entity.
 However, it was for his contributions to baseball as a manager that he is best remembered.
 Foster's Chicago American Giants were the most prominent team in the league's early years.
 They traveled in a private Pullman car and barnstormed the nation, playing exhibition and regular league games.
 At a time when there were fewer opportunities for blacks than today, Foster and his team held celebrity status in black America.
 They were followed avidly through nationally circulated black newspapers.